Nita Lowey never fit the fantasy version of congressional power.

 That committee assignment explains almost everything.

 Appropriations is where lawmakers learn how ideals become numbers, and how numbers become national priorities.
 It rewards legislators who can master detail without losing sight of coalition politics.
 Lowey proved unusually good at both.
-Her power was rarely theatrical, but it was real because it sat close to the practical distribution of federal attention.
+Her power was rarely theatrical, but it mattered because it sat close to the practical distribution of federal attention.

 Her Jewish identity shaped the moral tone of the career